ldev1281/docker-compose-proxy-client/README.md

 Make sure to securely store your `.env` file locally for future reference or redeployment.

-### 4. Start the Caddy Service
+### 4. Start the proxy-client Service

 ```
 docker compose up -d
 ```

-This will start Caddy and make your configured domains available.
+This will start proxy-client-caddy and make your configured domains available.

 ### 5. Verify Running Containers